Heart Catheterization In Children

 AFTER YOU LEAVE:

-Follow up with your child's primary healthcare provider or cardiologist as directed:
+Follow up with your child's primary healthcare provider (PHP) or cardiologist as directed:

 Write down your questions so you remember to ask them during your visits.

 - Your child starts to bleed from the place where the catheter was put in.
 Use your hand to put firm pressure on the bandage.
-Hold this pressure and call your child's primary healthcare provider right away.
+Hold this pressure while you call your child's cardiologist right away.

-- Your child's incision is swollen, red, or has pus or foul-smelling fluid coming from it.
+- Your child's wound is red, swollen, or has pus coming from it.

 - Your child has a fever.